executablebooks/sphinx-external-toc/README.md

 ### Titles and Captions

-By default, ToCs will use the initial header within a document as its title With the `title` key you can set an alternative title for a document or URL.
+By default, ToCs will use the initial header within a document as its title.

+With the `title` key you can set an alternative title for a document or URL.
 Each part can also have a `caption`, e.g. for use in ToC side-bars: